glowabio/geofresh/documentation.md

 [NFDI4Earth](https://www.nfdi4earth.de) addresses digital needs of Earth System Sciences.
 Earth System scientists cooperate in international and interdisciplinary networks with the overarching aim to understand the functioning and interactions within the Earth system and address the multiple challenges of global change.
 NFDI4Earth is a community-driven process providing researchers with FAIR, coherent, and open access to all relevant Earth System data, to innovative research data management and data science methods.

-GeoFRESH is part of the [first cohort of 1-year pilot projects](https://www.nfdi4earth.de/2participate/pilots): in a first round in 2020, 14 pilots out of 38 were selected and started in April 2022.
+GeoFRESH was initiated as part of the [first cohort of 1-year pilot projects](https://www.nfdi4earth.de/2participate/pilots): in a first round in 2020, 14 pilots out of 38 were selected and started in April 2022.